leec13/MiSiCgui/README.md

 ## c) Pre and post processing

-### Phase Contrast, brightfield :

 Usually any pre processing step is required.
-If the imege
+However some low quality images or images with a wide range of intensities (i.e. fluorescence signal with an heterogeneous protein expresion) may yield better results with a pre processing modifacation.
+For Phase Contrast images usually a slight correction of gamme over 1.0 could increase the contrast of light cells.
+For fluorescence images a gamma correction close to 0.2 and a Gaussian of Laplacian modifcation could increase the detectivity with MiSiC (see below) :